Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 As you can see, we were able to construct a lambda expression by specifying its body (which is our conditional expression) and the parameter that we defined earlier.
 We also indicated the exact type of the function this expression represents by supplying a generic argument.

-By compiling the expression tree, we are able to convert the code it represents into runtime instructions.
-We can now use the delegate returned by this method to evaluate it:
+By compiling the expression tree, we can convert the code it represents into runtime instructions.
+The delegate returned by this method can be used to evaluate the expression:

 ```csharp
 var getGreeting = ConstructGreetingFunction();